okta/okta-signin-widget/README.md

 Using our npm module is a good choice if:
 - You have a build system in place where you manage dependencies with npm
-- You do not want to load scripts directly from third party sites
+- You do not want to load scripts directly from 3rd party sites

 To install [@okta/okta-signin-widget](https://www.npmjs.com/package/@okta/okta-signin-widget):